Invisibleman1002/RTC_M41T62/README.md

 Place the RTClib folder in your *arduinosketchfolder*/libraries/ folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE.

+2022 Update by Trey
+Added alarm get functions
+- DateTime alarmGet(): Get the DateTime of the alarm set.
+- int alarmEnabled(): Get 0/1 if an alarm is currently enabled.

 Added alarm functions
 - alarmSet(DateTime): Sets alarm to desired time.
 Uses DateTime variable.
 Basically the same as adjust() but sets the alarm time instead.
 - alarmRepeat(int): Returns or sets alarm repeat mode